turingschool/front-end-curriculum/projects/module-3/stretch.md

 1. Meet the specs listed below under "MVP"
 1. Use at least one external API
-1. Implement one of the "Stretch Technologies" listed below.
+1. Implement one of the "Stretch Technologies" listed below
+1. Implement robust Cypress testing (If you're not using React, talk to your PM about testing requirements!)
 1. Be deployed
-1. Be a featured project on your resume (Your resume must meet all requirements listed in [this document](https://careerdev.turing.edu/resources/resume_resources).)
+1. Be a featured project on your resume (Your resume must meet all requirements listed in [this document](https://careerdev.turing.edu/resources/resume_resources))

 ## MVP